-In March 2015 Bella attended an event at Brown University, to hear a speech by Katherine Chon who is the co-founder + president of Emerita Polaris Project + she is currently the senior advisor on the trafficking in persons, at the US department of Health & Human Services
+In March 2015 Bella Robinson attended an event at Brown University, to hear a speech by Katherine Chon who is the co-founder and president of Emerita Polaris Project.
+She is currently the senior advisor on the trafficking in persons, at the US Department of Health & Human Services

-In her speech, Mrs. Chon admits that Polaris Project has people calling in that “self-identify” because they want “out of the life” and Polaris Project has no direct services to offer them.
+In her speech, Mrs. Chon claimed that Polaris Project has people calling in that “self-identify” because they want “out of the life” and Polaris Project has no direct services to offer them.
 Then she asks for donations and she says this has to be a community effort.
 It seems Mrs. Chon is really taking this out of context because they are already getting millions in annual funding.
-Meanwhile, they do not offer sex trafficking victims emergency shelter or create jobs that pay a living wage or offer a higher education without student loan debt.
+Meanwhile, they do not offer sex trafficking victims emergency shelter or create jobs that pay a living wage, or offer a higher education without student loan debt.
 All Polaris Project does is refer these women to public shelters.
-Most shelters refuse to take in juvenile sex trafficking victims & they also refuse services to sex workers.
+Most shelters refuse to take in juvenile sex trafficking victims and many also refuse services to sex workers.

-Mrs. Chon went on to say that while she was attending Brown University and she was interviewing spa workers that she had found a woman who had been trafficked into the US from China + had been forced into prostitution.
+Mrs. Chon went on to say that while she was attending Brown University and she was interviewing spa workers that she had found a woman who had been trafficked into the US from China and had been forced into prostitution.
 Even when indoor prostitution was decriminalized, “forcing someone into prostitution” was always illegal so I do wonder why Rhode Island did not have any documented trafficking cases prior to 2009.
-This leaves me to believe that Mrs. Chon thinks “any women who migrates to work as a consensual adult sex worker” is the same thing as sex trafficking.
+This leaves me to believe that Mrs. Chon thinks “any woman who migrates to work as a consensual adult sex worker” is the same thing as sex trafficking.
 Mrs. Chon bragged that until she came along no US state had trafficking laws.
-Yet it has always been illegal to pimp out a minor or an adult, as this is referred to as “pandering” or “promoting prostitution” and it has always been illegal to “force anyone into prostitution” and we have had federal legislation that makes it a crime to cross the line for any illegal sex act, which is called The Mann Act “White Slavery Act.
+Yet even before The Trafficking Victims Protection Act (TVPA) of 2000, it was already illegal to pimp out a minor or an adult, as this is referred to as “pandering” or “promoting prostitution”.
+Crossing a state line of an illegal sex act has been illegal since The Mann Act “White Slavery Act.

 Sex workers and trafficking victims are being arrested, and their names and pictures are immediately published in the media.
 This can result in discrimination in housing, child custody, and banking institutes + can limit future employment.

-Criminalization of consensual adult prostitution creates stigma and violence against sex workers and trafficking victims.
-It also creates the perfect playground for predators and corrupt cops to continue robbing, raping, beating, exploiting and murdering sex workers.
+The criminalization of consensual adult prostitution creates stigma and violence against sex workers and trafficking victims.
+It also creates the perfect playground for predators and corrupt cops to continue robbing, raping, beating, exploiting, and murdering sex workers.
 Law Enforcement refers to “prostitutes” as NHI for “No Human Involved.

 After Mrs. Chon’s speech, they held a Q&A that lasted about 20 minutes.
 When I go my turn at the microphone, I spoke for a full 5 minutes, asking several questions while not allowing Mrs. Chon to reply until I was finished.

 Then I explained how in most states that sex trafficking victims are required to prove that they are a victim.
 If the victim does not help the prosecutor get a conviction on a trafficker, then the victim is charged with prostitution.
-Some women are even being charged with trafficking themselves.
-Also, see Kenyana’s story
+“People in Alaska’s sex trade: their lived experiences and policy recommendations” Also, see Kenyana’s story

-Then I explained that any illegal immigrant arrested for prostitution is told that if they won’t say that they were forced into prostitution that they will be immediately deported.
-The woman are told that if they help get a conviction on the “Spa Owner” (or whoever they want to charge with trafficking) that they will be allowed to stay in the USA.
-The woman are then kept in shelters for 2 to 3 years and they are not allowed to contact their families nor are they allowed access to cell phones.
-Two-thirds of these women are deported after they have endured all this, even though they are allowed to let up to 500 trafficking victims stay per year.
-These are the policies and legislation that Mrs Chon has helped create, and she is willing to continue purposely conflating sex trafficking with sex work.
+Then I explain per the 2014 Trafficking in-person reports, that undocumented sex worker are told that if they won’t say that they were forced into prostitution that they will be immediately deported.
+The women are told that if they help get a conviction on the co-workers- 3rd party support staff, that they can get a T-visa and will be allowed to stay in the USA.
+The women are then kept in shelters for 2 to 3 years and they are not allowed to contact their families nor are they allowed access to cell phones.
+Two-thirds of these women are deported after they have endured all this, even though the US is allowed to provide 5000 T visa’s a year.
+These are the policies and legislation that Mrs. Chon has helped create, and she is willing to continue purposely conflating sex trafficking with sex work.

 I ask Mrs. Chon why she is advocating for more raids and vice stings to arrest more women when they don’t even have anywhere to house them.
 Doesn’t she care if these women are unable to pay their rent and feed their kids?

 After the Q&A I walked up to Mrs. Chon and shook her hand and thanked her.
 I say to her, “I think there are 2 things we can agree on and find common ground on.
-I told her we need language added to the Violence Against Women Act or VAWA putting mandatory time limits on the testing of rape kits.
-I explained, that we have over ½ million untested rape kits in evidence lockers in the US and that they recently tested 10,000 of them and found 100 serial rapists.
+I told her we need language added to the Violence Against Women Act or VAWA that would put mandatory time limits on the testing of rape kits.
+I explained, that we have over ½ million untested rape kits in evidence lockers in the US and that they recently tested 1600 of them and found 100 serial rapists.

-Then I told her that police officers are allowed to have sex with women and then arrest them for prostitution.
-Mrs. Chon tells me she didn’t know any of this.
+Then I told her that police officers are allowed to have sex with women and then arrest them for prostitution and seize their earnings and Mrs. Chon tells me she didn’t know any of this.

 When you say that you “rescued” someone, that statement is about empowering and aggrandizing yourself while disempowering the person you think you rescued.
-This because “rescuing” creates an uneven power dynamic where the “rescuer” (read: hero) has all the power in the relationship and the rescuee” (read: the helpless victim) has no agency or role in the exit of his or her abuse.
+This is because “rescuing” creates an uneven power dynamic where the “rescuer” (read: hero) has all the power in the relationship and the rescuee” (read: the helpless victim) has no agency or role in the exit of his or her abuse.